Merkoba/Meltdown/README.md

 ## Installation

-You might be able to install it with `pipx`:
+You can install it with [pipx](https://pypi.org/project/pipx/):

 ```sh
 pipx install git+https://github.com/Merkoba/Meltdown --force
 ```

-Which should provide the `meltdown` command.
+Which provides the `meltdown` command.

 ---